 Of course you’re proud of all you’ve accomplished.
 Of course your niece, Brittany, did an incredible job with the front window and your cousin LouAnn is the best merchandiser you know.
 But have you really stepped back and looked at your shop through your shopper’s eyes?
 Kizer and Bender refer to this as “Visual Merchandising.”
 Let’s run through a list of things you can do.

 Okay, so the first one is pretty obvious, but you would be surprised at the number of shop owners who don’t take that time on a regular basis.

 - Walk the aisles Is there an opportunity to cross-merchandise that you’re missing?
-Showing your customers how to mix and match clothing or create a beautiful furniture scenario is your best opportunity to make more sales.
+Show your customers how to mix and match clothing.
+Or, create a beautiful furniture scenario.
+It’s your best opportunity to make more sales.

 - Push a stroller Especially if you’re a children’s shop, push a stroller through the aisles.
 Is it easy to maneuver?

 - Check for the “butt-brush” effect Shoppers, especially women, do not like to be brushed or touched from behind.
 They will move away from a product they are interested in if they feel they will brush up against something (or someone) else in the aisle.
 Make sure your aisles are wide enough.

 Have you ever really shopped at your store?
 Silly question, isn’t it?